Wole Soyinka: Early life and education

-Soyinka is the son of Samuel Ayodele Soyinka, an Anglican minister and headmaster at St Peter's Primary School, who was a member of the royal family of the town of Isara-Remo, and Grace Soyinka (née Jenkins-Harrison), a shopkeeper and activist, who was a member of the Ransome-Kuti family.
-He was born in Ake, Abeokuta, where he was raised as a Christian.
-He was born on 13 July 1934, and was the second of seven children: Atinuke Aina, Femi, Yeside, Omofolabo Ajayi, and Kayode.
-His sister Folasade died as an infant.
+Soyinka was born on 13 July 1934 in Ake, Abeokuta, Nigeria into a Christian family of Yoruba descent.
+He was the second out of seven children (Note: His siblings are Atinuke Aina, Femi, Yeside, Omofolabo Ajayi, and Kayode.) of Samuel Ayodele Soyinka, an Anglican minister and headmaster from the royal family of Isara-Remo and Grace Soyinka (née Jenkins-Harrison), a shopkeeper and activist from the Ransome-Kuti family.

+His mother Grace's extended family, the Ransome-Kutis, were a powerful Nigerian dynasty that has been described as Nigeria's answer to the Kennedy family in the United States.
+Their founding patriarch, the Anglican priest J. J. Ransome-Kuti, was a pioneering figure in his country's music recording industry in the 1920s.

-Soyinka was educated at St. Peters Primary School, where his father was the headmaster, from 1940 to 1946.
-He had his secondary education at Abeokuta Grammar School and university preparatory studies at Government College, Ibadan from 1946 to 1951.
+From 1940 to 1946, Soyinka attended St. Peters Primary School, where his father was the headmaster.
+He had his secondary education at Abeokuta Grammar School and his university preparatory studies at Government College, Ibadan from 1946 to 1951.
 He was admitted into the University College Ibadan, where he studied English literature, Greek, and Western history from 1952 to 1954.
-During his final years in the university, he wrote Keffi's Birthday Treat, a short radio play, for the Federal Radio Corporation of Nigeria, which was broadcast in July 1954.
-Along with his classmates including Olumuyiwa Awẹ, Ralph Opara, Aig-Imoukhuede, and Pius Olegbe, Soyinka founded the National Association of Seadogs, the first confraternity in Nigeria.
+During his final years in the university, he wrote a short radio play, Keffi's Birthday Treat, which was broadcast in July 1954 by the Federal Radio Corporation of Nigeria.
+Along with his classmates including Olumuyiwa Awẹ, Ralph Opara, Aig-Imoukhuede, and Pius Oleghe, he founded the National Association of Seadogs, the first confraternity in Nigeria.

-Soyinka relocated from Nigeria to England and continued his studies in English literature at University of Leeds from 1954 to 1957 under the supervision of G. Wilson Knight, graduating in 1958.
-At Leeds, he served as the editor of the university's satirical magazine, The Eagle, in which he wrote a column on academic life and often criticised his university peers.
-In August 1955, he had started recording for BBC Lecture.
-He also wrote many short stories, which in 1957, he won the annual oratory competition run by the University.
+Soyinka relocated from Nigeria to England in 1954 to continue his studies in English literature at the University of Leeds under the supervision of G. Wilson Knight.
+The decision to study abroad at that time when master's degree study was not available in Ibadan was through Joyce M. Green, an English woman who joined the University College, Ibadan from Cambridge in 1950, and who had been one of Soyinka's teachers and had provided him with a well-worded reference to Leeds.
+At Leeds University, he served as the editor of the university's satirical magazine, The Eagle, in which he wrote a column on academic life.
+In August 1955, he started recording for BBC Lecture and wrote many short stories.
+In 1957, he won the annual oratory competition run by the University.